Overview

 Local folklore adds a layer of mystery: a network of underground passages is said to have linked the castle to nearby religious sites, though no trace of these tunnels survives.

-While you cannot enter the interior, the exterior offers several points of interest:
+While you cannot enter the interior, the exterior offers several points of interest and activities:

 - The Tower‑House Shell – The remaining walls outline the original rectangular plan.
 Notice the thick stonework and the narrow slits that once housed archers.